Tree Information & Resources

 Bare Root and Containerized Tree Planting Workshop

 Learn more about bare root and containerized tree planting in this workshop led by A.J.
-Dupere & Liz McKinley from the NH Division of Forests & Lands in conjunction with the City of Concord's Tree Subcommittee.
-A.J. and Liz share information about why bare root & containerized trees are approachable & affordable options.
+Dupere and Liz McKinley from the New Hampshire Division of Forests and Lands in conjunction with the City of Concord's Tree Subcommittee.
+A.J. and Liz share information about why bare root and containerized trees are approachable and affordable options.

 Why containerized or bare root trees?
 The price is low ($10-$100), you do not need to be an expert, and all you need are a shovel, work gloves, pocket knife, and a 2-cubic-foot bag of natural mulch such as wood chips or bark pieces.